mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 * `perf_flamegraph_for_pid.sh [pid_to_capture]` takes 1 argument: the PID of the process to capture.
   * This is convenient when you want to profile a single-process application like Redis or HAProxy.
   * If you want to capture multiple PIDs, you can give it a comma-delimited PID list, but it may be simpler to instead just capture all running processes.
+  * If the PID you specified forks any child processes while perf is running, they will implicitly be profiled as well, but any pre-existing child processes will not automatically inherit profiling.
 * `perf_flamegraph_for_user.sh [username_to_capture]` takes 1 argument: the username or UID of a Unix account whose processes you want to capture.
   * This is convenient when a multi-process application runs as a specific user, such as `gitlab-psql` on our `patroni-XX` hosts or `git` on our `web-XX` hosts.
+  * Caveat: This may fail to start if the user runs extremely short-lived processes that disappear during perf startup, before they can be instrumented.
+If this happens, consider instead using `perf_flamegraph_for_all_running_processes.sh`.

 Example: Profile the `redis-server` process on the primary redis host.